 What are your short and long-term career goals?
-If you don’t know them yourself, work with a career coach to figure them out and then let your partner know what they are so they can support you in having career success.
+If you don’t know them yourself, work with a career coach to figure them out, and then let your partner know what they are so they can support you in having career success.

 4. Family planning

 For those with children or who would like to have children, be intentional about how you will support one another with children added to the picture.
-Will one or both of you take family leave or stop working all together for a while?
-If not, do your careers dictate that you hire help to deal with all the things that come with family life?
+Asking the following questions is vital when supporting your spouse’s career.

 5. Be nimble